-Seven important rules of the road
+Seven important rules for driving on the autobahn

 Within six years after the completion of the first Cologne-Bonn autobahn in 1932, Germany added 3,000 kilometers (1,860 miles) of super highway to its road network.
 Although Hitler has often been given credit for the autobahn, the real precursors were the Avus experimental highway in Berlin (built between 1913 and 1921) and Italy’s 130-kilometer autostrada tollway between Milan and the northern Italian lakes (completed in 1923).
 Although Germany’s depressed economy and hyperinflation of the late 1920s prevented plans for new autobahns from being carried out at the time, many miles of roadway were built during the time of the Third Reich.
 Hitler saw the construction of autobahns primarily as a military advantage; its benefit as a job-creation program in the 1930s was an added plus.

-Die Autobahnpickerl (Autobahn toll sticker)
+Das Autobahnpickerl (Autobahn toll sticker)

 Austria and Switzerland charge drivers a toll for the use of their autobahns.
 Both countries use a Vignette (autobahn sticker) that must be displayed on a car’s windshield.
 But the two countries don’t have the same fees or system.
 More: Autobahn Toll Sticker in Austria and Switzerland.